Eric Grove: Career

+Personal life

 He was first married to Elizabeth Stocks in 1973.
-The marriage was dissolved in 2005, in which year Grove married opera singer Sarian Grevelle.
+The marriage was dissolved in 2005, in which year Grove married opera singer Sarian Higginbotham, known professionally as Sarian Grevelle.
 She died in 2016.
-In 2017 he married Swee Poh Kanagasabay.
+In 2017 he married Swee Poh Kanagasabay, a nurse.

-Grove died on 15 April 2021 at the age of 73.
+Grove died from hypertensive heart disease at his home in Bispham, Blackpool on 15 April 2021, at the age of 72.

-Rear Admiral Iain Lower, Assistant Chief of the Naval Staff, Royal Navy, spoke at Eric Grove's funeral on 11 May 2021.